Environmental chemistry

 Environmental chemistry is the scientific study of the chemical and biochemical phenomena that occur in natural places.
 It should not be confused with green chemistry, which seeks to reduce potential pollution at its source.
 It can be defined as the study of the sources, reactions, transport, effects, and fates of chemical species in the air, soil, and water environments; and the effect of human activity and biological activity on these.
 Environmental chemistry is an interdisciplinary science that includes atmospheric, aquatic and soil chemistry, as well as heavily relying on analytical chemistry and being related to environmental and other areas of science.

 Environmental chemistry involves first understanding how the uncontaminated environment works, which chemicals in what concentrations are present naturally, and with what effects.
 Without this it would be impossible to accurately study the effects humans have on the environment through the release of chemicals.

 Environmental chemists draw on a range of concepts from chemistry and various environmental sciences to assist in their study of what is happening to a chemical species in the environment.
 Important general concepts from chemistry include understanding chemical reactions and equations, solutions, units, sampling, and analytical techniques.

 Contaminant

 A contaminant is a substance present in nature at a level higher than fixed levels or that would not otherwise be there.
 This may be due to human activity and bioactivity.
-The term contaminant is often used interchangeably with pollutant, which is a substance that has a detrimental impact on the surrounding environment.
-Whilst a contaminant is sometimes defined as a substance present in the environment as a result of human activity, but without harmful effects, it is sometimes the case that toxic or harmful effects from contamination only become apparent at a later date.
+The term contaminant is often used interchangeably with pollutant, which is a substance that detrimentally impacts the surrounding environment.
+While a contaminant is sometimes a substance in the environment as a result of human activity, but without harmful effects, it sometimes the case that toxic or harmful effects from contamination only become apparent at a later date.